-The domain description $D{PS}$ of the composed service can be obtained by taking the union of the sets of formulas specifying the two protocols: $D{PS} = D{Pu} \cup D{Sh}$ .
-Since we want to reason from the side of the customer, we will replace the epistemic operators $\mathcal{K}{C,P}$ and $\mathcal{K}{C,S}$ with $\mathcal{K}C$ , representing the knowledge of the customer.
+The domain description D{PS} of the composed service can be obtained by taking the union of the sets of formulas specifying the two protocols: $D{PS} = D{Pu} \cup D{Sh}$.
+Since we want to reason from the side of the customer, we will replace the epistemic operators $\mathcal{K}{P,C}$ and $\mathcal{K}{S,C}$ with \mathcal{K}{C} , representing the knowledge of the customer.
 Thus the runs of the composed service PS are given by the interleaving of all runs of the two protocols.

 The aim of the customer is to extract from the domain description of PS a plan allowing it to interact with the two services.
 The goal of the plan will be specified by means of a set of constraints Constr which will take into account the properties of the composed service.
-For instance, the customer cannot request an offer to the shipping service until it has not received an offer from the producer.
-This can be easily expressed by adding a new precondition to the action $request\Sh(C, S)$ :
+For instance, the customer cannot request an offer to the shipping service if it has not received an offer from the producer.
+This can be easily expressed by adding a new precondition to the action $request_Sh(C, S)$:

-$\Box(\neg \mathcal{K}C(offered\Pu) \to [request\Sh(C,S)]\bot)$ stating that the customer must accept both offers or none of them.
+$$\Box(\neg \mathcal{K}C(offered_Pu) \rightarrow [request_Sh(C,S)]\bot)$$ stating that the customer must accept both offers or none of them.

-Other constraint cannot be easily expressed by means of preconditions, since they involve more "global" properties of a run.
+Other constraints cannot be easily expressed by means of preconditions, since they involve more "global" properties of a run.
 For instance we expect that the customer cannot accept only one of the offers of the two services.
 This property can be expressed by the following formula

-$\diamondsuit \langle accept\Pu(C,P) \rangle \leftrightarrow \diamondsuit \langle accept\Sh(C,S) \rangle$
+$\Diamond \langle accept_Pu(C,P) \rangle \leftrightarrow \Diamond \langle accept_Sh(C,S) \rangle$

-Then, the specification of the interaction protocol of the composed service is given by $D{PS} \cup Constr$ , from which the customer will extract the plan.
-To do this, however, we must first discuss an important aspect of the protocol, i.e. the different kinds of nondeterminism involved.
+Then, the specification of the interaction protocol of the composed service is given by $D{PS} \cup Constr$, from which the customer will extract the plan.
+To do this, however, we must first discuss an important aspect of the protocol, i.e. nondeterminism.

-We assume that, if a protocol contains a point of choice among different communicative actions, the sender of these actions can choose freely which one to execute, and, on the other hand, the receiver cannot make any assumption on which of the actions it will receive.
+We assume that, if a protocol contains a point of choice among different communicative actions, the sender of these actions can choose freely which one to execute, and, on the other hand, the receiver cannot make any assumption about which of the actions it will receive.
 Therefore, from the viewpoint of the receiver, that point of choice is a point of nondeterminism to care about.
-For instance, the customer cannot know whether the service Pu will reply with offer\Pu or not\avail\Pu after receiving the request.
-Therefore the customer cannot simply reason an a single choice of action, but he will have to consider all possible choices of the two services, thus obtaining alternative runs, corresponding to a conditional plan.
-On the other hand, the customer has not to care about his own choices.

-An example of conditional plan is the following
+For instance, the customer cannot know whether the service Pu will reply with offer_Pu or not_avail_Pu after receiving the request.
+Therefore the customer cannot simply reason on a single choice of action, but he will have to consider all possible choices of the two services, thus obtaining alternative runs, corresponding to a conditional plan.
+An example of conditional plan is the following4 begin_Pu; request_Pu;